 In worse cases, the eye might bulge severely to cause a scar

-If you are experiencing symptoms of keratoconus such as eye redness, swelling, blurry or distorted vision, Normandy Optical’s corneal specialists are here for you!
-Our eye doctors can evaluate your eyes, diagnose your condition, and provide quality treatment.
+Schedule an Appointment With Our Keratoconus Specialists Near You If you are experiencing symptoms of keratoconus such as eye redness, swelling, blurry or distorted vision, Normandy Optical’s keratoconus specialists are here for you.
+Our Metro-Detroit eye doctors can evaluate your eyes, diagnose your condition, and provide high-quality keratoconus treatment.
 Contact us today!